 Duty to preserve incident site for investigation

-A person must not remove, disturb or interfere with anything in, on or about the place where the incident occurred except as necessary to rescue a person, prevent injury or to protect property unless directed by a safety officer or safety manager.
+Unless directed by a safety officer or safety manager, one must not remove, disturb, or interfere with anything in, on, or about the place where the incident occurred except as necessary to rescue another person, prevent injury, or to protect property.

 Reporting of hazards to Technical Safety BC

-Hazards are required to be prevented or immediately corrected by duty holders that are responsible for the regulated product, work or operation.
+Hazards are required to be prevented or immediately corrected by duty holders responsible for the regulated product, work, or operation.
 Hazards must be immediately reported to Technical Safety BC when:

 - the same or similar hazards have been repeatedly observed and are associated with the same duty holder.

 When to report incidents and hazards to Technical Safety BC